zahidirfan/baroque/README.md

 ## Installation

-Please ensure you have docker installed from this website[www.docker.com] for your own platform.
+Please ensure you have docker installed from this [website](www.docker.com) for your own platform.

 ```
 $ git clone https://www.github.com/zahidirfan/baroque.git
-cd baroque
+$ cd baroque
 $ docker-compose up -d
 ```
+Open your browser and got to localhost:3000 and you should be good to go.

 ## Features
 The current stage the sytem is not connected to the database for any data but in future it should.